 Grooming and tracksetting terms

 Snowmobile packing: The snowmobiles start the grooming process by packing the snow with no implement attached.
 It leaves a rough and uneven surface with the imprint of the snowmobile’s track and ski runners.
 It can be difficult to ski on this because of the ridges and ruts.
 Depending on snow depth, hazards can be present such as rocks, dirt and tree roots.
 MaSid(see photo) is lucky to have wide skis for negotiating Boulton Creek which has been snowmobile packed.
 Click on the photo for a larger image.
+Sometimes the snowmobile will pull an implement for flat-packing the snow.

 Rolling or Roll-Packing: The snowmobile pulls a roller to pack the snow and leave a corduroy surface.
 If snow cover is thin, there can still be hazards present such as rocks, dirt, tree roots, and uneven surfaces.
 A good example of a rolled but still unskiable trail was yesterday when I attempted to ski down Packers.
 Skiing uphill is relatively safe because you’re going slow, but downhill would be suicidal.
 I was lucky to have encountered two groups of uphill skiers just as I started out.